opennetworkinglab/aether-docs/onramp/blueprints.rst

   gNB.

 * An Integration test running in simulation mode is still pending.
-The blueprint has been tested with USRP X310, but other models should also work.
+The blueprint has been validated with USRP X310, but other models should also work.

-To use the OAI gNB first copy the vars file to ``main.yml``:
+To use an OAI gNB, first copy the vars file to ``main.yml``:

 .. code-block::